armanjindal/garden/content/digital-garden/reading/Philosophy of Reading.md

 - Treat your to-read list [like a river, not a bucker](https://www.oliverburkeman.com/river).
 Or if that analogy doesn't make sense then as a menu instead of a list.
 We don't expect to capture everything in a flowing river.
 We dip in and out as it flows.
 A bucket demands that we empty it before filling it up again.
 Similarly a list demands everything be crossed off, a menu only a selection based on apetite and mood in the moment.
 I am guilty of treating my books as todo lists and buckets.

 - Buy books.
-This may just be my rationalization from my consumerist bibliophilic tendencies, but I love nothing more than remembering through a book purchase.
+You never know when you might pick it up (or decide to give it as a gift to someone who needs it more!)